 To provide equal employment, advancement, and learning opportunities to all individuals, employment and student admission decisions at Gateway will be based on merit, qualifications, and abilities.
-Gateway does not discriminate against any employee, applicant for employment, student or applicant for admission on the basis of age, ancestry, arrest or conviction record, color, creed, disability, gender identity or expression, marital status, membership in any reserve component of the armed forces, union affiliation, national origin, parental status, pregnancy, political affiliation, race, religion, sex, sexual orientation, veteran status (including disabled veteran; recently separated veteran; active-duty, wartime, or campaign badge veteran; and Armed Forces Service Medal veteran), viewpoint expression, or any other protected category under applicable local, state or federal law, including protections for those opposing discrimination or participating in any resolution process on campus or within the Equal Employment Opportunity Commission or other human rights agencies.
-You can see a list of definitions for each of these protected classes in Appendix B.
+Gateway does not discriminate against any employee, applicant for employment, student or applicant for admission on the basis of age, ancestry, color, creed, disability, gender identity or expression, marital status, membership in any reserve component of the armed forces, union affiliation, national origin, parental status, pregnancy, political affiliation, race, religion, sex, sexual orientation, veteran status (including disabled veteran; recently separated veteran; active-duty, wartime, or campaign badge veteran; and Armed Forces Service Medal veteran), viewpoint expression, or any other protected category under applicable local, state or federal law, including protections for those opposing discrimination or participating in any resolution process on campus or within the Equal Employment Opportunity Commission or other human rights agencies.

 The above protected characteristics are governed by various state and federal law.
-Application and governance of this policy relating to any of the above protected characteristics is governed in accord with the applicable law(s) governing the specific protected characteristic.
-For example, arrest and conviction record discrimination is prohibited by the Wisconsin Fair Employment Act (WFEA) and generally applies only to applicants for employment and employees.
+Application and governance of this policy relating to any of the above protected characteristics will be done in accordance with the applicability of the law(s) governing the specific protected characteristic.
+For example, arrest and conviction record discrimination is prohibited by the Wisconsin Fair Employment Act (WFEA) and applies only to applicants for employment and employees.